jeffpar/pcjs/machines/pcx86/bin/README.md

+---
+layout: page
+title: PCx86 Command-Line Utility
+permalink: /machines/pcx86/bin/
+---

-This directory contains the PCx86 command-line utility [pcx86.js](pcx86.js), which allows you to start a "headless" machine with all TTY I/O redirected to your console.
+This directory contains the PCx86 command-line utility [pcx86.js](pcx86.js), which allows you to start a "headless" machine with all TTY (INT 0x10) output redirected to your console.

 Load a machine JSON file, such as [ibm5150.json5](ibm5150.json5) or [compaq386.json5](compaq386.json5), with the utility's `load` command, either interactively or with the `--cmd` command-line argument.